 Tulku: “Emanation Body”.
 This originally referred to highly realized beings – Buddhas or Bodhisattvas – taking rebirth for the sake of sentient beings.
 But nowadays, all reincarnated Lamas are called ‘Tulku’, on the basis of their past life as good practitioners.

-As a conclusion about the titles, none of them is a guaranty in terms of “spiritual liability”.
+As a conclusion about the titles, none of them is a guarantee in terms of “spiritual liability”.
 In Tibet, there was a lot more possibility to control the titles and anybody couldn’t just play the role of a Lama.
 Nowadays, with the gap between East and West, some lower Geshes pretend to guide spiritually without any realization and without a clue about Western life and problems; and some Western teachers claim to have this or that realization, holding the title of Lama for their own sake.

-He must be disciplined by the training in Ethics.
+Must be disciplined by the training in Ethics.

 Appeased by the training in meditative absorption.

 Virtues are superior in virtues to the virtues of his disciples.

 Possessing energy and enthusiasm for the accomplishment of the benefit of others.

 Rich of the study of the scriptures.

 Having a realization (manifest or conceptual) of Emptiness.